Southeast Alliances

 Dr. Jacquelyn K. Nagel is Assistant Department Head and Associate Professor in the Department of Engineering at James Madison University.
 She earned her Ph.D. in Mechanical Engineering from Oregon State University, and her M.S. and B.S. in Manufacturing Engineering and Electrical Engineering, respectively, from Missouri University of Science & Technology.
 As a multidiscipline engineer her diverse areas of expertise are mechatronic systems, manufacturing automation, engineering education, and bio-inspired design (BID).
 She was the PI for a collaborative NSF grant focused on evidence-based, instructional resources for teaching BID.
 Dr. Nagel is internationally known for her BID process and pedagogy research and has given invited talks/webinars/lectures to SWE, INCOSE, NASA, and at universities in Canada, France, and USA.
 Dr. Nagel’s research and leadership achievements were recognized when chosen by IEEE-USA for the New Faces of Engineering in 2012, and the Society of Women Engineers for the Distinguished New Engineer Award in 2016.

-A photo of Dr. Tennille Presley
+Dr. Tennille Presley headshot

 Dr. Tennille Presley